yOya continue to conquer with each release… “Go North” is not only an instruction but an inspiring one.Buzzbands.la

 yOya, the local duo of Alex Pfender and Noah Dietterich… combine folksy familiarity with electronic embellishments on their recent self-released album, Nothing to Die.Chris Martins, LA Weekly

 This band blew me away, hands down… The vocals are unique and have this soft and calming effect.Ivy League Spins

 Nothing To Die… shows growth in sound by melding folk with electronic elements and an MPC beat machine… Some might worry that these new additions could take away from the rawness of the material, but it actually enhances the music.
 Overall, a well-rounded initial offering.Justin Lyons, JayeL Audio

 yOya is the project of longtime songwriting partners Alex Pfender and Noah Dietterich.
-Natives of Corvallis, Ore. and friends since the fifth grade, Pfender and Dietterich grew up to the sound of rain in the fir trees and 'Graceland' on cassette.
-When the duo moved to California to study music they found themselves semi-consciously absorbing the electronic sounds of the LA scene.
-What emerged was yOya's unique mix of folk-hearted songs, intricate vocal harmony, gritty synths, and thundering electronic beats.
+Natives of Corvallis, OR and friends since the fifth grade, Pfender and Dietterich grew up to the sound of rain in the fir trees and Graceland on cassette.
+When the duo moved to California they found themselves semi-consciously absorbing the electronic sounds of the LA scene.
+What emerged was yOya’s unique mix of folk-hearted songs, intricate vocal harmony, gritty synths, and thundering electronic beats.

 With a full-length album, an EP, and several singles to their name, yOya has toured extensively through the United States, sharing stages with Big Thief, Moses Sumney, Bleachers, Phox, Dawes, RJD2, Avi Buffalo, and many others.
 They have also made appearances at SXSW and CMJ Music Marathon.

 yOya is touring nationwide in early 2018, and their follow-up LP “The Half Turn” will debut in the spring.